 One of the reasons I fell in love with my current partner is because he had a sense of wonder.
 He asked me lots of questions about myself.
 He read everything out there I’d written.
 He was so happy every time he saw me, like it was something he’d been really looking forward to.
 I was a brand new person, not the reincarnation of failures past.

-No one of is meeting new people in person these days.
+No one is meeting new people in person these days.
 And we’re probably missing the types of connection that Zoom can’t offer.
-But maybe with more time alone we can try to heal the wounds of disillusionment.
+But maybe with more time alone, we can try to heal the wounds of disillusionment.